upgini/upgini/README.md

   - ModelTaskType.MULTICLASS
   - ModelTaskType.REGRESSION

-In most cases, you don't need to do anything, but for certain search datasets, this detection might fail.
-In this case, you can pass parameter to `FeaturesEnricher` with correct ML taks type:
+But for certain search datasets you can pass parameter to `FeaturesEnricher` with correct ML taks type:
 ```python
 from upgini import ModelTaskType
 enricher = FeaturesEnricher(